-People aren’t perfect.
-There can be a tendency toward tunnel vision and the spirit of presumption.
-In recent days most all prophets predicted Donal Trump to win, but all were wrong.
+With any office there can be a tendency toward tunnel vision and the spirit of presumption.
+In recent days many prophets predicted Donal Trump to win, but they were mostly wrong.
 Why?
-There was an influence of their own tunnel vision, and a spirit of presumption.
-Their site was locked in on Donald Trump winning because no one could consider the alternative; A Democrat.
-God had another plan!
-Prophets must remain objective, uninfluenced by their own ideology or political affiliation.
+There was an influence of their own tunnel vision and a spirit of presumption.
+They were locked in on Donald Trump winning because no one could consider the alternative.
+Prophets must; remain objective and uninfluenced by politics, ideology, or political affiliation.
 They must speak for God via principles of the Kingdom government.

 Deuteronomy 18: 22 "If what a prophet proclaims in the name of the LORD does not take place or come true, that is a message the LORD has not spoken.
 That prophet has spoken presumptuously, so do not be alarmed.

 PROPHETS WARN OF POTENTIAL CONSEQUENCES (AND HOPEFULLY INSPIRE CHANGE)

-There are several prophecies of this type throughout the Bible.
-Some can be looked at as “predictive,” as they explain the consequences in store unless there’s a behavior change.
-However, in these cases, keep in mind that God doesn’t want any of these prophecies to come true.
-The whole point is to bring attention to a problem, explain its consequences and repercussions, and leave the prophecy recipient(s) with a more informed choice of how to proceed with their lives.
-God actually explains this to his prophet Jeremiah:
+There are several prophecies of this type throughout the Bible, as some are "predictive" unless there's a behavior change.
+However, in these cases God doesn't want any of these prophecies to come true.
+The whole point is to bring attention to a problem and explain its consequences and repercussions.
+God explains this to his prophet Jeremiah:

-“Then the word of the Lord came to me, saying, ...
-‘Look, as the clay is in the potter’s hand, so are you in my hand, O house of Israel.
-The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, and if that nation ... turns from its evil, I will relent of the disaster that I thought to bring upon it.
-And the instant I speak concerning a nation or kingdom, to build and to plant it if it does evil in My sight and does not obey My voice, then I will relent concerning the good with which I said I would benefit it.’”
+"Then the word of the Lord came to me, saying, ...
+'Look, as the clay is in the potter's hand, so are you in my hand, O house of Israel. he instant I speak concerning a nation and a kingdom, to pluck up, to pull down, and to destroy it, and if that nation ... turns from its evil, I will relent of the disaster I thought to bring upon it. d the instant I speak concerning a nation or kingdom, to build and to plant it if it does evil in My sight and does not obey My voice, then I will relent concerning the good with which I said I would benefit it.'"
 (Jeremiah 18:5-10, NKJV, my emphasis added).